 (Daily Gospel in the Assimilated Life Experience)

-God’s intervention has few takers because it involves self-denial (Luke 9:23-24).
-But only God’s intervention takes us to a level higher than the finite.
-The way of the world is easy but it takes us nowhere, for the world cannot soar higher than itself.
+God’s intervention has few takers because it involves self-denial.
+“If you want to follow me you must deny yourselves, take up your cross and follow in my footsteps” (Luke 9:23-24).
+But if we want worthwhile intervention, one that takes us to a level higher than the finite, we must seek the right answers from Jesus.
+The way of the world is easy but it ends nowhere, for the world cannot soar higher than itself.
 Being finite it can only take us to finite levels.
 The way of Jesus is arduous, tough and onerous yet he alone can take us to eternity.
 In matters of salvation he alone does things well! – (Atty.)
-Rev. Fr.
-Dan Domingo P. delos Angeles, Jr., D.M.
+Fr.
+Dan Domingo P. delos Angeles Jr., JD, DM, MAPM, MMExM, LPT, REB

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of Bandera.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.